ysfoo/sparsefactor/README.md

    install_github("ysfoo/sparsefactor")
    library(sparsefactor)
    ```

+If you run into a non-zero exit status error while installing, try running `Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE)` first as per [this post](https://stackoverflow.com/questions/64993205/failing-to-install-github-package-had-non-zero-exit-status-error).

 The main functions are described below:
 - `sim.sfm` simulates model parameters and data from a sparse factor model.